basho/riak-python-client/docs/security.rst

      client = RiakClient(credentials=creds)

-The ``credentials`` argument of a :class:`~riak.client.RiakClient` constructor is a :class:`~riak.security.SecurityCreds` object.
+The ``credentials`` argument of a :class:`~riak.client.RiakClient` constructor is a :class:`SecurityCreds` object.
 If you specify a dictionary instead, it will be turned into this type::

     creds = {'username': 'riakuser',